More at rubyonrails.org:

 This will generate the singular URL /basket instead of the usual /baskets/:id.

-While the default routes and helpers generated by resources will usually serve you well, you may want to customize them in some way.
-Rails allows you to customize virtually any generic part of the resourceful helpers.
+While the default routes and helpers generated by resources will usually serve you well, you may need to customize them in some way.
+Rails allows for several different ways to customize the resourceful routes and helpers.
+This section will detail the available options.

 The :controller option lets you explicitly specify a controller to use for the resource.
 For example: